Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Jesse Blanchard,Shutterstock

 A turtle is born with their shell, and they will have the same one until they die.
-Hatchlings have soft shells, but as they grow and develop, these shells will harden to protect them from danger and keep them warm.
-Although turtles decompose quickly when they die, the shells will likely stay intact for around 50 years, which is longer than the lifespan of some species of turtles that only live for around 10 years.
-Other types of turtles can live as long as 150 years!
+Hatchlings have soft shells, but as they grow and develop, these shells will harden to protect them from danger.
+Although turtles decompose quickly when they die, the shells will likely stay intact for around for several decades on average.
+This often allows their owners

 Featured Image Credit: JJ Gouin, Shutterstock